mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 5/JTAS_-_Volume_5_10-05-24 .md

 abandoned snowmobile.
 If they stop to inspect it, the Travellers will discover title documents identifying it as LeBarre’s.
 They will also find a large oil leak in one of the high-pressure lines.
-LeBarre walked or ran almost 100 kilometres in sub-zero temperatures with no food to get back to Lucky Downs.
+LeBarre walked or ran almost 100 kilometers in sub-zero temperatures with no food to get back to Lucky Downs.

 After the second day’s travel, the Travellers will arrive at the village,